IRL-CT/dsi/README.md

-# Robotability Project Website
+# Dense Street Imagery (DSI) Project Website

-This is the official website for the Robotability academic project from Cornell Tech.
-Built with [Astro](https://astro.build/), the site showcases our research on the Robotability Score, a novel metric for quantifying urban robot navigation suitability.
+This is the official website for the Dense Street Imagery (DSI) academic project from Cornell Tech.
+Built with [Astro](https://astro.build/), the site showcases our research on visual data collection from "digital eyes on the street" including dashcams and autonomous vehicle systems.

-## About Robotability
+## About Dense Street Imagery

-The Robotability Score (R) is a novel metric that quantifies how suitable urban environments are for autonomous robot navigation.
-Through expert interviews and surveys, we've developed a standardized framework for evaluating urban landscapes to reduce uncertainty in robot deployment while respecting established mobility patterns.
+Dense Street Imagery (DSI) represents a breakthrough in visual urban data collection, combining advanced vehicle hardware, imaging technology, and networking capabilities to create dynamic, real-time depictions of city environments.
+Unlike traditional static snapshots from services like Google Street View, DSI leverages temporal density through networked dashcams and driver-assist systems to deliver fresh, continuous imagery at unprecedented frequency.

-This project was presented at CHI '25: ACM Conference on Human Factors in Computing Systems.
+This project is under review for FAccT '25: ACM Conference on Fairness, Accountability, and Transparency.

 ## Development